Installing the z/OS Build via Convenience Build (PAX file)

 to every zwe

-commands, you can define ZWE_CLI_PARAMETER_CONFIG
+commands, you can define the ZWE_CLI_PARAMETER_CONFIG

-environment variable pointing to location of zowe.yaml
+environment variable pointing to the location of zowe.yaml

 .